PRIVACY & COOKIES NOTICE

-- You can go to our Cookie Settings to change your preferences and see the complete list of the organisations using cookies on our Site by clicking in the link in the footer.
+- You can go to our Cookie Settings to change your preferences and see the complete list of the organisations using cookies on our Site by clicking here.

 - You can go to the “Help” section of your browser (computer, tablet or phone) to find out how to change your cookie preferences.
 Many browsers have a setting for managing cookies so you can express your preferences.

 If you decline cookies, some aspects of the Site may not work on your device, and you may not be able to access certain areas of the Site.
 For an optimal browsing experience, we recommend accepting cookies.

 Some guidance and good practice regarding the protection of your personal data

 Make sure you understand and comply with the Terms & Conditions of Use, Collaboration Charter (especially regarding the data extraction rules), and this Privacy & Cookies Notice.